Genivia/ugrep/README.md

                   may be repeated.

            --format=FORMAT
                   Output  file matches formatted with FORMAT.
-See man ugrep.
+Options -A, -B, -C, -y, and -v are disabled.
+See `man  ugrep'  for  the  formatting fields.

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.